 St. George’s University School of Medicine is a part of the leading international educational institution in the Caribbean; St. George’s University is based in Grenada.
 The University has Schools of Medicine, Veterinary Medicine, Arts and Sciences and Graduate School.
 It admits about 500 students every 6 months to pursue the MD Program.
 The students and faculty are drawn from all over the world (about 80 countries at the last count).
 They study the basic sciences program for two years in the Caribbean and complete the final two years of clinical clerkship in the United States of America and the United Kingdom at the affiliated hospitals.
 The school has demonstrated a very high success rate of its students in the USMLE exams.
 The university boasts of a beautiful campus (www.sgu.edu).

-The clinical tutor fellowship program is a unique locally developed program designed for recently graduated physicians from around the world who want to embellish their teaching and communication skills and at the same time pursue board exams (USMLE, PLAB) to get into post graduate residency programs.
+The clinical tutor fellowship program is a unique locally developed program designed for recently graduated physicians from around the world who want to embellish their teaching and communication skills and at the same time become better prepared to take board exams (USMLE, PLAB), to get into post graduate residency programs.
 The tutors are recruited initially for one year and upon satisfactory performance are renewed for another year.
 During their period they are expected to pass the board exams and move on to other countries for their postgraduate training.
 During each term of six months the work performance of the tutor would be reviewed by the chair of the department to decide on continuation and or renewal of the contract.

-Eligibility: Preference will be given to recent MDs (who qualified in the past 5 years) from WHO listed medical schools who have completed at least 1 year post examination, supervised clinical experience, which should be internship in a teaching hospital with 3 months rotation in Medicine, Surgery, Ob/Gyn, Pediatrics and Community Health.
+Eligibility: Preference will be given to recent MDs (who qualified in the past 5 years) from WHO listed medical schools, who have completed at least one year post examination, supervised clinical experience, which should be internship in a teaching hospital with 3 months rotation in Medicine, Surgery, Ob/Gyn, Pediatrics and Community Health.
 They should have demonstrated high academic performance, registration with their medical council to practice medicine, good communication skills in English.
-They should be planning to appear for board exams like USMLE/PLAB and move on to post-graduate residency programs in the near future.
+They should be planning to appear for board exams like USMLE/PLAB/CAMC and move on to post-graduate residency programs in the near future.

-The salary for the clinical tutor is comparable to the PGY-1 salary of the United States (approximately 44,000 US dollars per year).
+The salary for the clinical tutor is comparable to the PGY-1 salary of the United States (approximately 49,000 US dollars per year).
 The tax rate for foreigners in Grenada is 12.5%.
 The tutors are expected to make their own arrangement for accommodation, transportation and medical insurance.
 The usual rental for a single bedroom apartment is approximately US $700.00 per month.
 The University runs a free bus service for faculty, staff and students to service areas near the school.
 The tutors are entitled to a maximum of 3 weeks of leave each year and this has to be taken at the time approved by the Chair of the concerned department based on the teaching activity of the course.
-This is usually granted when the faculty of the department take vacation between courses.
+This is usually granted when the faculty of the department, take vacation between courses.
 Requests for leave during the course are generally discouraged as it would adversely affect the delivery of the learning to the students.
 The chairs may make exceptions to this policy in extenuating circumstances.